No booking fees on the app

 How much does it cost for a train from Rayleigh to London Liverpool Street?

-The average fare from Rayleigh to London Liverpool Street is approximately £13.54, but the final price fluctuates.
-The actual cost depends on your travel dates, how far in advance you book, and your ticket's flexibility.
-To see the current price for your journey, please search with your specific dates.
+The average ticket fare from Rayleigh to London Liverpool Street is about €16.09, but prices are dynamic.
+The final cost depends on when you book, when you travel, and ticket flexibility.
+To find the exact cost for your journey, please search with your travel dates.

 How do I find the best train route from Rayleigh to London Liverpool Street?